 - Any flushable wipe— they really aren’t that flushable.

 - Paper towels which are meant to be resilient and absorbent.

 - Condoms and feminine products that will not break down well at all.

-Additionally, using toilet paper that effortlessly breaks down in water — like the bamboo variety — will dramatically ease the stress put on your septic system.
-As we mentioned before, though, that doesn’t mean you have to settle for crappy toilet paper.
+Using septic safe toilet paper that effortlessly breaks down in water — like the bamboo variety — will dramatically ease the stress put on your septic system.
+As we mentioned before, though, that doesn’t mean you have to settle for crappy toilet tissue.

 Finding the perfect balance between comfort and functionality is the key to every bathroomgoer’s happiness.

 Plumbing problems can be a stinky and stressful experience.
 Fortunately, the right toilet paper can markedly lower your risk of having them.